Copyrights & data (re)use

 International Image Interoperability Framework (IIIF)

-The Collection adheres to the International Image Interoperability Framework (IIIF) standards, ensuring that the IWAC vast archive is both accessible and interoperable across platforms.
-IIIF compliance facilitates the preservation of each document, photograph and recording in a digital format, while embedding them in a standardised context.
-This standardisation is essential to support interoperability across different viewing platforms and academic databases.
+The Collection adheres to the International Image Interoperability Framework (IIIF) standards to ensure that IWAC's archive is accessible and interoperable across platforms.
+IIIF compliance supports preservation of each document, photograph and recording in a standardised context, enabling use across different viewers and academic databases.

 Copyright holders

-Copyright holders are identified by the Dublin Core term "Rights Holder", which indicates a person or organization owning or managing rights over the resource.
+Copyright holders are recorded in the Dublin Core term "Rights Holder", indicating the person or organisation owning or managing rights over the resource.
+Principal rights holders include: